Skip to content

 Who can apply for a child arrangements order?

-Anyone with Parental Responsibility can apply to court for a child arrangements order.
-However, the court requires the person who is making an application to attend a Mediation Information Assessment Meeting or MIAM unless you are considered to be exempt from this.
-If you are someone without parental responsibility for example a grandparent, or other family member you would first need to seek permission from the Court, known as ‘leave’ to pursue an application.
-You would also need to attend a Mediation Information Assessment Meeting or MIAM.
+Anyone with parental responsibility can apply to court for a child arrangements order.
+However, the court requires the person who is making an application to attend Mediation Information and Assessment Meetings (MIAMS), unless you are considered to be exempt.

 Can I enforce a child arrangements order?

-In either circumstance, we can provide you with advice in relation to your circumstances and the best way forward to resolve the dispute.
+In either circumstance, a child arrangements solicitor can provide you with advice in relation to your circumstances and the best way forward to resolve the dispute.

 Can my ex stop me seeing my child?